 Trustees meet four times per year, and provide valuable input and guidance to the creation to the organisational strategy and operational plan.
 You can read about our strategy here.
 We also work closely with a team of expert policy advisers to ensure the approaches we propose are well thought-out and would work in practice.

-Michael Palin is our president.
 Jenny Agutter, Stephen Ladyman, Steve Norris and Richard Faulkner, Lord Faulkner of Worcester are our patrons.

 Ruth Chambers, Chair

 Ruth brings wide experience of public policy and campaigning, charity management and Parliamentary engagement through her involvement as a staff member of and consultant to several other charities.
 She has been a Trustee of the Campaign for Better Transport since 2012.

 John Stewart has worked or campaigned in the transport area for over 30 years.
 He is a past chair of Transport 2000.
 He currently campaigns mainly on aviation and noise issues.